-- Liturgy and hymns should be shown on screen or printed and made available to be picked up rather than being distributed by hand.
-Use of worship and hymn books will need to be avoided. - A slightly shorter liturgy may be appropriate in order to keep the service to a maximum of one hour.
+- A slightly shorter liturgy may be appropriate in order to keep the service to a maximum of one hour.
 Increasing the number of services may be helpful in addressing the safety and capacity questions. - Do consider 'hybrid worship' (where services with a congregation are streamed live) especially for the benefit of those who are afraid or reluctant to enter church buildings too quickly, though such arrangements may not always be practically possible. - Readers, preachers, leaders of intercessions etc., should take care not to touch lecterns or pulpits. - There should be no Gospel procession. - Instead of shaking hands with neighbours at the peace, a sign of reconciliation can be conveyed in a different form, such as, bringing together the palms of one's hands and bowing to the other with a smile, as in the Indian Namaste greeting.
-This greeting should continue at a distance.

-- Our continued guidance is that Holy Communion is distributed in the form of bread/wafer only.
+This greeting should continue at a distance. - Our continued guidance is that Holy Communion is distributed in the form of bread/wafer only.
 Both elements will be consecrated, but the wine should not be distributed.
 It is a clear principle of Anglican theology that the sacrament of Holy Communion is present and complete in either of the consecrated elements. - For the time being, it is preferable that only the presiding minister handles the vessels and administers Holy Communion.
-Given that it will be in one kind for now, and in most places for not more than 50 persons, it is much easier to control hygiene if this is one person's responsibility. - There should be no offertory procession with the elements. - Priests presiding at the Eucharist should wash their hands in soap and water, or with an alcohol-based sanitizer, just prior to commencing the liturgy of the Sacrament. - The bread to be consecrated for the whole assembly should remain covered during the eucharistic prayer. - The words of distribution of the consecrated bread should be pronounced by the priest to the whole assembly corporately, so that the actual distribution of communion happens in silence. - Our continued guidance is that Holy Communion is distributed in the form of bread/wafer only.
-Both elements will be consecrated, but the wine should not be distributed.
-The Church of England has always maintained the teaching that the whole sacrament is received even if it is administered in one kind only. - We emphasize the need for the priest to use a face mask (except perhaps when preaching, for the sake of the hearing impaired) and clean, latex-free, gloves.
-If the priest, for theological reasons, finds using gloves difficult, extra measures in terms of hygiene just prior to the administration of communion to the people need to be adhered to, by hand washing in soap and water, or using alcohol-based sanitiser.
-At all times, the priest in administering the sacrament must avoid contact with the hands of the communicants. - The bread/wafer is safest distributed with communicants approaching in a single line standing with a sensible distance between them.
-Church wardens will need to make appropriate and feasible arrangements for this. - Holy Water stoups remain discontinued.
+Given that it will be in one kind for now, and in most places for not more than 50 persons, it is much easier to control hygiene if this is one person's responsibility. - There should be no offertory procession with the elements. - Priests presiding at the Eucharist should wash their hands in soap and water, or with an alcohol-based sanitizer, just prior to commencing the liturgy of the Sacrament. - The bread to be consecrated for the whole assembly should remain covered during the eucharistic prayer. - The words of distribution of the consecrated bread should be pronounced by the priest to the whole assembly corporately, so that the actual distribution of communion happens in silence. - We emphasize the need for the president to wear a face mask when physical distancing cannot be maintained (for instance when moving around) and at the distribution of Holy Communion.
+Hygiene rules prior to the administration of communion to the people need to be adhered to, by hand washing in soap and water, or using alcohol-based sanitiser.
+The bread should only be administered into the hand with care being taken not to touch communicants' hands.
+If this does happen, both the priest and the communicant should sanitise their hands straight away. - The bread/wafer is safest distributed with communicants approaching in a single line standing with a sensible distance between them.
+Church wardens will need to make appropriate and feasible arrangements for this.